Green Foods to Celebrate Saint Patrick’s Day!

 2. Broccoli

-The little ‘trees’ of this vegetable contain oodles of vitamin C as well as vitamin K and phosphorus.
-The stems of broccoli contain most of the fiber so be sure to include these on your plate.
-Try a broccoli salad, roasted broccoli topped with grated parmesan cheese, or add broccoli to stir-fries, casseroles and soup.
+The little “trees” of this vegetable are packed with vitamin C, along with vitamin K and phosphorus.
+The stems contain the most fibre, so be sure to include them on your plate.
+Enjoy broccoli in a fresh salad, roasted and topped with grated Parmesan cheese, or added to stir-fries, casseroles, and soups.

 Here are a couple of broccoli recipes to try: